compmem/smile/docs/tutorial.rst

     Label(text="Hello World, Lets start Smiling!", duration=4)
     exp.run()

 Go ahead and run **main.py**.
-If you do not know how to run a smile program, please refer to `Running Smile <runningsmile.html>`_.
+If you do not know how to run a SMILE program, please refer to `Running Smile <how_to_smile.html#running-smile>`_ section of our `How To SMILE <how_to_smile.html>`_ document.
 You should see a black screen with the words "Hello World, Lets start Smiling!" appearing on the screen for 5 seconds.
-What we have done is create a simple Smile **experiment**.
-When we run ``exp = Experiment()`` we are initializing oh default state, and telling out python program that we are about to start defining the states of our program.
+What we have done is create a simple SMILE **experiment**.
+When we run ``exp = Experiment()`` we are initializing our experiment and telling out python program that we are about to start defining the states of our program.

-As said in our `What is Smile <tutorial.html>`_ page, Smile is a state machine.
+As said in our `How To SMILE <how_to_smile.html>`_ page, Smile is a state machine.
-In your smile program you are telling the *experiment* what states, in order defined, it should run.
+In your SMILE program you are telling the *experiment* what states, in order defined, it should run.
 After you have defined the states that your experiment will go through, you add the line ``exp.run()``.
 This lets the *experiment* know that the definition process is complete, and the *experiment* is ready to